Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 - Writing quality can feel generic without significant prompt engineering

-- Steep learning curve; requires time to configure targeting, sequences, and mailbox warmup
+- Steep learning curve to configure targeting, sequences, and mailbox warmup

-- Pricing scales quickly once you exceed base credits
+- Costs scale quickly once you exceed base credits

 What it does well:

-- Excellent deliverability with built-in warmup across unlimited sending accounts
+- Strong deliverability with built-in warmup across many sending accounts

 - AI writer for generating email variations